melvn/AutoScType/README.md

 # Purpose

-ScType is a static analysis tool written in Python3 to detect accounting errors in Solidity smart contracts.
-It can be found on [Github](https://github.com/NioTheFirst/ScType).
+ScType2 is an upgraded version of the original static analysis tool written in Python3 to detect accounting errors in Solidity smart contracts.
+The original work can be found at [Github](https://github.com/NioTheFirst/ScType).

+## Documentation

 ScType leverages the single-static-assignment representation produced by [Slither](https://github.com/crytic/slither) to perform abstract type inference.
 It assigns initial abstract types to select variables based on a type file or inference from the code.
 Then, the abstract types are propogated throughout the contract based on the produced representation and typechecked accordingly.